TheMythologist/tp/docs/DeveloperGuide.md

       If they are not in the displayed list, the displayed list updates to the full list of students.

 1. Marking attendance for all students
-   1. Prerequisites: The list contains some students, of which only a subset are displayed.
+   1. Prerequisites: The list contains some students, of whom only a subset are displayed.
    1. Test case: `mark all a/`<br>
       Expected: The attendance status of all students in the displayed list is updated to 'Absent'.
 The status message indicates that all persons were marked.